cabra-lat/tuya-mcp-server/README.md

-# Tuya MCP Client CLI
+# tuyactl

 This project provides a command-line interface (`tuyactl`) for controlling Tuya devices.
-It interacts with a separate Tuya MCP server (not covered in this guide).
+It interacts with a separate Tuya Server (I'm still thinking a better way of doing that).

 ## Requirements